visiologyofficial/vixtract/docker/vixtract/README.md

    docker exec $(docker ps | grep vixtract_postgresql | awk '{print $1}') su postgres \
    bash -c "psql -c \"ALTER USER postgres WITH PASSWORD 'some-password';\""
    ```
 * By default port **5432** is opened and there are to limitations to connect from any **IP** or with any **user**.
 In future builds postgresql will be hidden behind Nginx.
-As for now some additional actions for servers exposed to the Internet are highly recommended: closing port by commenting two lines in `docker-compose.yml` or allowing connection from some IP or network interface only - see posgtresql documention for the details.
+As for now some additional actions for servers exposed to the Internet are highly recommended: closing port by commenting out two lines in `docker-compose.yml` or allowing connection from some IP or network interface only - see posgtresql documention for the details.

 ### Jupyter: